-If you didn't have the license key to hand you could not proceed with your new install of Windows XP.
+If you didn't have the licence key to hand you could not proceed with your new install of Windows XP.
 If you are just installing the Service Pack this will not affect you.

 Download Windows XP SP2

-There is whole host of other technical security
+There is a whole host of other technical security

 installing the new Network Access Protection (NAP) Client.

 don't worry if you do not know what all that means.
 Just be re-assured